PetterNas/sointegrations/README.md

-Each integration comes with a technical documentation.
+Each integration comes with a technical documentation attached as a .PDF document.